nathanielwheeler/nathanielwheeler.com/public/markdown/2020/oct-4.md

 ### Inktober: Day 4

 Tonight, I was exhausted.
+I did a freehand self-portrait of me in the mood I am in and then called it good.
 I'm going to start doing these first thing in the morning, so I can actually focus on improving.

 <img class="card-img-top" src="/images/posts/inktober20-04.jpeg" alt="Self portrait.
 A man with glasses, goatee, shorts, sandals, and a tee shirt that states 'tau > pi.'"><br>